 There are four remote SDS stations on campus.
 These areas can be identified by the large yellow panel and a chemical hazard wall placard.
 Within the yellow panel there is a binder containing the SDSs for many of the most frequently used chemicals on campus.
 The stations are located in the following areas:

 - Forchheimer, Ground Floor near ATM machine and Security Desk

 - Forchheimer, Fourth Floor on the North side near 405 Forchheimer

 - Van Etten Building, Basement and 6th Floor

 These stations are updated annually.
 If there is an SDS that is missing or that you feel should be added to these binders, please inform EH&S.

 EH&S has many systems established to provide timely access to the MSDS of any chemical used on campus.
 These include:

-- Internet links to useful MSDS web-sites
+- Internet links to useful SDS web-sites

 - EH&S maintains an extensive file system containing hundreds of common SDS